-Supports the office of the Assembly President to conduct the Assembly’s business, including: consistently meeting every month to review GSO Funding Applications (over $70,000 awarded per year), preparing GSO Funding Bills for Assembly vote, and nominating new member candidates to the Assembly to fill vacant seats.
+Supports the Office of the Assembly President to conduct the Assembly’s business.
+The committee reviews and maintains Assembly attendance policies, administers Assembly Member Scholarships, organizes Assembly Member orientations, and nominates new member candidates to the Assembly to fill vacant seats.

-Supports the office of the Assembly President to conduct the Assembly’s business, including: managing changes to the GPSA Bylaws, Constitution, and related policy and procedural materials.
-Members assist the Chair in reviewing and updating the content of these documents for the Assembly, as well as providing thoughtful recommendations for policy changes and amendments.
+Supports the Office of the Assembly President to conduct the Assembly’s business, including: managing changes to the GPSA Bylaws, Constitution, and related policy and procedural materials.
+Members review and update the content of these documents for the Assembly and propose recommendations for policy changes and amendments.

-Supports the Office of the Vice President of Internal Affairs in administration of GPSA Travel Grant Programs, as well as awards programs including the Teaching Excellent Award.
+Supports the Office of the Vice President of Internal Affairs in administration of GPSA Travel Grant Programs and Awards Programs.

 Supports the Office of the Vice President of External Affairs responsible for GPSA’s advocacy initiatives, including lobbying at the national, state, and university level.
 This committee drafts the language of the annual GPSA Advocacy Agenda that is ultimately approved by the Assembly.

-Supports the Office of the Vice President of Professional Development in administration of Travel Grant Programs, as well promoting and executing numerous events throughout the year.
+Supports the Office of the Vice President of Professional Development in administration of Awards Programs, as well promoting and executing numerous events throughout the year.

 International Student Affairs

-Identifies and addresses issues concerning ASU’s very large international student community.
-Members will be tasked with guiding and advising GPSA’s Officers and the Graduate Assembly regarding the interests and concerns of international students in GPSA’s programing, policies, advocacy, and business.
-This committee sometimes engages related departments at ASU.
+Identifies and addresses issues concerning ASU’s large international student community.
+Members are tasked with guiding and advising the Assembly regarding the interests and concerns of international students in GPSA’s programing, policies, advocacy, and business.

 Acts as a liaison between Administration in the College of Liberal Arts and Sciences (CLAS) Dean’s Office and the graduate students of the College of Liberals Arts and Sciences.